 When I saw Ian’s sleeping at Everest Base Camp trips I knew that was for me.
-I reviewed the itinerary I really wanted to do it.
+I emailed Ian, he sent the itinerary and I reviewed it and I really wanted to do it.
 The additional acclimatization, better lodges, food, more staff support really made a massive difference in my success, enjoyment and overall experience trekking into Everest Base Camp.

 I really wanted to do this trek so I followed Ian’s training regime and trained 5 days a week.
 I trained with my back pack on in each training session.
 It looked a little funny but I quickly got used to it and keep adding weight with each month that past.
 I could feel my legs getting stronger and my overall fitness was really improving, which gave great confidence.
 I used the stair master the most and it was a great substitute for the mountains.